nielsrolf/easy-indexing/README.md

 # What comes next
 I want to add:
 - add metadata for existing objects if default is provided
-- retrieve all meta data for an object
 - Set operations (union, distinct, ...)

 If someone wants to use this too, it makes me so happy that I will try to add the features you need :)